 - Be in good physical and mental condition, consistent with the difficulties which may be expected.
-Make adjustments for loss of skills due to age, health, fitness.
-Any health limitations must be explained to your fellow paddlers prior to starting the trip.
+Make adjustments for loss of skills due to age, health, and fitness.
+Before starting the trip, any health limitations must be explained to your fellow paddlers.

 - Be practiced in self-rescue, including escape from an overturned craft.
 The Eskimo Roll is strongly recommended for decked boaters who run rapids Class IV or greater, or who paddle in cold environmental conditions.